 Another interesting feature of the Stonelick landscape is the significant stand of sweet gum trees.
 Normally, sweet gum is a subordinate tree, but in the woodlands of Stonelick, they co-dominate the woodlands with beech and maple.
 Substantial colonies of uncommon Ohio wildflowers flourish here.
 Dense flying star, purple fringeless orchid and Virginia mountain mint may be found growing in the park.

 Find out how you can get involved with others who share your interests and passions at Stonelick State Park.
-Visit Friends of Stonelick State Park to learn more.
+Visit Stonelick State Park Friends Group to learn more.

 Contact & Hours

 Park Hours: 6am to 11pm daily.
 Visitors are permitted to actively engage in legitimate recreational activities outside these hours.
 If you have questions, call the park office.